Thank you for your interest in the Neurology residency program at the University of Missouri.

 Candidates will also be invited to attend a resident noon conference during the week of the scheduled interview.

-Each candidate will receive a packet that includes an overview of the educational program, contractual and administrative policies of the program, and interviewer biographical profile.
-The packet information will be reviewed with the candidate on interview day by the Program Director and Program Coordinator.
+Each candidate will receive a packet that includes: an overview of the educational program, contractual and administrative policies of the program, current year benefits guide, interviewer contact information, resident contact information, zoom instructions, and visit Columbia information.
+The information will be reviewed with the candidate on interview day by the Program Director and Program Coordinator.

 Candidates will be formally interviewed in a one-on-one setting rotating through several departmental interviewers.